Package 'utsf'

 preProcess

 A list indicating the preprocessings or transformations.
 Currently, the length of the list must be 1 (only one preprocessing).
-If NULL no preprocessing is applied.
-The element of the list is a character value indicating what transformation is applied.
-By default ("additive") an additive transformation is done.
-It is also possible a multiplicative transformation ("multiplicative").
-These transformations are recommended if the time series has a trend.
-Also, taking differences is allowed using the differences() function.
+If NULL the additive transformation is applied to the series.
+The element of the list is created with the trend() function.

 Details